teohdg/measured-pedal/README.md

 from the shape of the waveform, which is that symmetric clipping kills the even harmonics and leaves the odd ones standing.

-## The parts that went wrong

-This is real bench work, so it includes the failures.
-I floated the supplies in the first simulation and spent a while confused about why nothing amplified.
-On the bench I measured the wrong node and read a gain 20 dB too low before I realized the tone network was eating the signal.
-A probe scaling factor of ten fought me for an afternoon.
-A resistor fell out.
-The drive pot developed an intermittent connection and then died for good.
-The output oscillated until I traced it to a stability capacitor I had left off the board.
-There is one input-level discrepancy I never fully explained, so it is written up as open instead of dressed up as understood.
-Anywhere I did not actually measure a value, it says TBD, not a guess.

 ## Layout

 ```